 Mobile Medical – Each week, medical professionals at our clinic take medicines and supplies out to villages that have no access to medical care to serve the children in those communities.
 We partner with the local church so that pastors can build relationships with the families receiving care.

-Medical Center – Many small, isolated villages of Burkina Faso do not have any access to medical care.
+Medical Center – Many small, isolated villages of West Africa do not have any access to medical care.
 In one small village, we are in the process of building a medical facility.
 The center is government-run, which means that they provide the medical professionals, the medicine, and the equipment.
 The center contains general medicine, pediatric medicine, and maternity care.

 Sheltering Wing engages in building and equipping schools and people to spread the Gospel message while providing a Christ-Centered quality education to children who would otherwise go without.